browserify/resolve/readme.markdown

 * opts.paths - require.paths array to use if nothing is found on the normal node_modules recursive walk (probably don't use this)

+* opts.moduleDirectory - directory to recursively look for modules in. default:
+`"node_modules"`

 default `opts` values:

 ``` javascript